afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 - 110K-ohms resistor (x1), 1% tolerance.
 - 200K-ohms resistor (x1), 1% tolerance.

-In fact, any impedance above 100K-ohms will work as long as `battEN` is below 3.3 volts at all times.
+In fact, any impedance above 100K-ohms will work as long as `battREAD` is below 3.3 volts at all times.
 Do not use lower impedance or this circuit will drain your battery quicker than the DevKit board itself.

 ## Firmware customization